84. INTERMEDIATE - DRESSAGE PHASE

 84. INTERMEDIATE - JUMPING PHASE

 85. MEMBERS - JUMPING PHASE

-To encourage correct equitation amongst young riders and provide them with the opportunity to showcase their skills.
+To encourage correct equitation amongst young riders and to provide them with another opportunity to showcase their skills.

 Riders that have competed in CCI** or CIC** competitions or above are ineligible to compete in these classes.

 RDS Members: €173 each entry, Non-Members €204 each entry.